 Let us analyse what the animation shows:

-- At the beginning, the observed spot is very close to the lens, so light diverging from it diverges so abruptly towards the lens that even applying its converging power the lens is not able to concentrate that light again and form an image of it over the film or digital sensor.
-We can see that it is converging but in a further point beyond the camera back.
+- At the beginning, the observed spot is very close to the lens, so light diverging from it diverges so abruptly towards the lens that even applying its converging power the lens is not able to concentrate that light again and form a point image of it over the film or digital sensor.
+We can see that it is converging but towards a further point beyond the camera back.

-- When the object begins to distance from lens, its light diverges less towards it.
-As a consequence, the lens, with its fixed converging power, starts to converge those rays closer and closer.
+- When the object begins to move away from lens, its light diverges less towards it.
+As a consequence, the lens, with its fixed converging power, starts to converge those rays in a narrower image.

 - When the spot is so far, out of the frame, that we can’t tell anymore whether light rays coming from it are divergent or parallel, the converging power of the lens is just enough to make all the light it captures, coming from that spot, to converge to another spot, precisely over its film or digital sensor.

 - That is exactly the situation described in the focal length definition.
 We may say then that the distance between lens and image is the lens’ focal length, normally represented by the letter f.

-- When the statuette comes back, the same starting situation will present again.
+- When the statuette comes back, the previous situation will present again.
 The converging power remaining the same, it will send image to a place beyond the camera back.
 But this time, lens advances and makes up for the proximity of object and forms an image of the white spot right on where it belongs: over film or digital sensor.
 That is the basic way by which lenses are able to focus objects which are not as far as to be considered at infinite distance.
 Either lens advances towards object or film retreats, or both.